kolejniczak-bldr/backend-technical-test-v2/README.md

 As for now, no database migration is provided, but if the project would grow, a database migrations framework would be added, like liquibase, or flyway.

+More business-adjacent questions are added to the [QUESTIONS.md](QUESTIONS.md)

 ## Testing

 A `backend-technical-test-rest-assured` module lies inside the project, which allows for Test Driven Development, as it